ToastyToes/CSCI2961_Labs/lab2.md

 Lab 2
+1. It wouldnt let me start with 2.

 2. Why it is important to choose a LICENSE?
 A license is important to keep others from inappropriately using your software/claiming it as their own or saying their messed up mod